gsayson/FungeletV2/Readme.md

 2. **jinja2-cli** for modular html through jinja.
 3. **Sass** for modular CSS stylesheets

+To run this project, you'll need to have Jinja2 installed, as well as npm.
+Then invoke `npm i`.

+Afterward, do `npm run build` to build the project.

 ## Credits
 1. Matrixtype font: GGBotnet, [source](https://www.fontspace.com/matrixtype-font-f125326)